voehl12/WAFER/README.md

 ------------------------

 The heart of the method is the optimization between upwelling radiance and reference to retrieve a relative reflectance by comparing absolute absorption line depths filtered for and quantified by means of a wavelet transformation.
 This optimization also happens in the wavelet space.
+The reflectance is imprinted in the absolute depth of the Fraunhofer lines and therefore the wavelet coefficients.
+The Fluorescence is not as it does not contribute to the small scale wavelet decomposition.